buildfoundation/ketolang/README.md

 - [x] Mutable collections as function args, return type or properties are not allowed
 - [x] Delegated properties are not allowed
 - [x] Type aliases are not allowed
-- Type casting is not allowed (ie casting List to MutableList to get to mutable state)
+- [x] Type casting to mutable types is not allowed (ie casting List to MutableList to get to mutable state)
-- Regular classes and interfaces are not allowed, however data classes are allowed
+- [x] Regular classes and interfaces are not allowed, however data classes are allowed

 ## FAQ